7 Safe Metronidazole Alternatives for Cats: A Feline Gut Health Guide

 GoalMetronidazoleThe Better Option

-One Last thing: If your cat starts staggering, develops a head tilt, or has a seizure while on metronidazole, stop immediately.
-That’s a sign of toxicity.
-Always chat with your vet before swapping meds, but don't be afraid to ask for these alternatives.
-Your cat (and your fingers) will thank you.
+One final warning: If your cat starts staggering, develops a head tilt, or has a seizure while taking metronidazole, stop the dose immediately.
+Those are classic signs of toxicity.
+Always run a change in meds by your vet, but don't be afraid to ask for these alternatives.
+Your cat -- and your scratched-up fingers -- will be much happier.

-The takeaway?
-Metronidazole isn't the only tool in the shed.
-Whether it's fenbendazole for parasites or high-octane probiotics for a sensitive stomach, you have options that are safer and won't make your cat run for the hills at medicine time.
-Talk to your vet about which of these might be the missing piece for your cat's recovery.
+Metronidazole isn't the only tool in the vet's bag anymore.
+Whether you opt for fenbendazole for parasites or high-octane probiotics for a sensitive stomach, you have options that are safer and won't make your cat bolt for the basement the second they see the medicine bottle.
+Ask your vet which of these alternatives might be the missing piece for your cat's recovery.

 Related Articles